Groestlcoin/rust-miniscript/doc/resource_limitations.md

 TODO: Rust-miniscript behaviour for resource limitations:

 # Safe vs Valid vs Sanity/Analyzable/Liftable
-This document refers to bitcoin consensus and standardness rules as of bitcoin core release 0.20.
+This document refers to groestlcoin consensus and standardness rules as of groestlcoin core release 0.20.

 One of Miniscript’s goals are to make advanced Script functionality accommodate both machine and human analysis.
 However such an analysis is not possible in all cases.

 - **Validity**: Validity refers to whether the Miniscript tree constructions follows the grammar rules.
 For eg: Top level must be `B`, or `thresh` must have all of it's arguments being dissatifyable.
 - **Safety**: Whether all satisfactions of Miniscript require a digital signature.
 - **Sanity/Analyzable/Liftable**: Even if the given is valid and safe, it does not imply that Miniscript is consensus and standardness complete.
-That is, there may exist some semantics implied by the lifted miniscript which cannot be realized in bitcoin network rules.
+That is, there may exist some semantics implied by the lifted miniscript which cannot be realized in groestlcoin network rules.
 This maybe because of three main reasons
     - Miniscript may contain an [invalid timelock and heightlock combination](https://medium.com/blockstream/dont-mix-your-timelocks-d9939b665094).
     - Resource limitations: Discussed in the next section
     - Repeated use of public keys or public key hashes